doncandela/mgah/mgah.md

 - Containerization of code with **Apptainer (A)** does seem effective.
 For example, all of the containers built and tested on PCs (using MPI, a GPU, or neither) worked without difficulty when simply copied to the Unity cluster.
 - Moving code to an **HPC cluster (H)** like Unity has proved useful to me mainly when the *volume* of work (e.g. number of simulations) increased, to enable completion of a study.
 Individual jobs could be made to complete about 10 times faster than on a PC (if many cores were used for MPI, or a high-quality GPU could be used) -- but the big advantage over the PC was the ability to queue up many such jobs all at once.

-### TODOs<a id="todos"></a>
+### TODOs

 - **Choice of GPUs on an HPC cluster.**  On the Unity cluster there are [many more types of GPU](https://docs.unity.rc.umass.edu/documentation/tools/gpus/) than shown in the [table above](#gpu-list).
 Requesting the better GPUs listed in this table (V100 or A100) can at present (4/25) result in long to infinite queue times, hence some concrete information on what GPU constraints to use is needed.
 The choices will depend on the type of calculation to be done (dense or sparse linear algebra, AI training...), the precision needed (64-bit, 32-bit, or less precise floats), and the amount of GPU memory (VRAM) needed (much more for AI training, I think, than for physics simulations).
+Also, how can the usage of VRAM be monitored, other than seeing when "out of memory" errors occur?

+- **Using multiple GPUs.**  Most GPU nodes on a cluster like Unity have multiple GPUs, which could be in principle be used together to do jobs that are too big or too slow when done on a single GPU.
+How to do this?
+Within CuPy, for example, it seems straightforward to put objects like arrays on specific GPUs, but how can multiple GPUs used like a single large GPU might be?
+CuPy does have a `distributed_array` type and can use "NVIDIA NCCL" for multi-GPU communication, but how are these things used, and how efficient are they for various types of computation?

 - **Ways of submitting multiple `sbatch` jobs.** It might be useful to find out about **array jobs** and **checkpointing**.
 Some information on these topics is [here](https://groups.oist.jp/scs/advanced-slurm) and [here](https://jhpce.jhu.edu/slurm/crafting-jobs/).

+- **Other ways of getting/running Apptainer containers.**  This document showed how to build an Apptainer container on a Linux PC (bootstrapping from Docker Hub), then transfer it to the Unity HPC cluster and run it there.
+But there are other possibilities not detailed here:

+  - Apptainer containers can be built from an Apptainer `.def` file directly on Unity -- might be useful if a suitable Linux PC were not available.

+  - Apptainer containers can be obtained from others.

+  - Apptainer can directly "run" Docker containers, which I believe consists in an automatic Apptainer build with cached output, so it can be done repeatedly without rebuilding.